-Arthur N. Gaudet has been involved with transit management and planning for over forty-nine years.
+Arthur N. Gaudet has been involved with transit management and planning for over fifty years.
 His experience in transit led to the founding of Arthur N. Gaudet & Associates in 1987, incorporated as Arthur N. Gaudet & Associates, Inc. in 2007.
 He provides transit management services, operations reviews, and departmental management audits, route design, scheduling and run cutting, safety services, rail and rubber tire alternatives analyses, and financial planning.

-For almost 30 years, the largest component of business has consisted of service planning, scheduling and run cutting.
+For over 30 years, the largest component of business has consisted of service planning, scheduling and run cutting.
 Properties have ranged from a 250+ vehicle, four garage fixed route operation in Dallas, 100+ vehicle Los Angeles MTA and Foothill Transit fixed route private sector contractors, and a 100+ vehicle paratransit operation in Dallas; through 40 - 130 bus operations in Phoenix, Suburban D.C. and Houston, Texas; to operations with less than 20 vehicles.

 Some of our other projects in the last two decades have included: